suicidegirlsdev/nmi-gate/README.md

 # NMI Gateway

-## This fork:
+## This fork has a LOT of major breaking changes.
-This fork mainly changes the lib to allow it to work with other NMI-like, gateways since NMI seems to offer their API as a white label service with different URLs.
+The main goal was to allow the fork to work with other NMI-like, gateways since NMI seems to offer their API as a white label service with different URLs.
 Just need to use the correct API urls (maybe?
 It will probably work at the nmi URLs, too).
-This makes the URLs requisite, but can set them on the nmi class.
+This fork makes the URLs requisite, but can set them on the Nmi class.

-This fork also makes some other changes, such as doing some quick ruff formatting and other tweaks to make it more compatible with our own specific usage (and not necessarily of value to anyone else), including removing the "org" concept entirely (not used by the API or us, separate concern).
+This fork makes a lot of other changes as well, such as doing some quick ruff formatting and other tweaks to make it more compatible with our own specific usage (and not necessarily of value to anyone else), including removing the "org" concept entirely (not used by the API AFAIK or us, separate concern).
+It also removes the response "wrapper" from responses, changes the arguments to most of the class inits, etc, etc.

+No attempt was made to maintain typing, and minimal effort was put into updating subscription/plans, since no intent to use it at this point.

 The original examples below were quickly updated but are not guaranteed (some seemed outdated in original).